lafftar/requestSpeedTest/notes.md

   - ![](https://i.gyazo.com/73867336be2ad9531bbf054f489d28a4.png)
   - 20k RPS in the higher tiers.
   - ![](https://i.gyazo.com/2886523dbfa121390b9407d3e38d6d97.png)
   - The 10M requests submitted had some `AddrInUse` errors, not running again, this server is expensive lol.
+CPU usage was very low as well, idk what the bottleneck is then, will need to do more tests, maybe the ports, maybe i need to launch more clients...idk lol.
   - ![](https://i.gyazo.com/d0d9bb7faa22d0619e4d3bd32b3899d7.png)
   - 10M requests in 8 minutes 😁